markpedraza/Goodreads-DataWarehouse-Assignment/Scripts/readme.md

 ## ExtractLoad

 This scirpt is essentially the same as the one provided by the creator of our data, Mengting Wan.
 She has kindly provided a script to download her data in her GitHub.
-The link for the original sciprt is [here](https://github.com/MengtingWan/goodreads/blob/master/download.ipynb).
+The link for the original script is [here](https://github.com/MengtingWan/goodreads/blob/master/download.ipynb).
 Without her script, finding out how to extract this data would have been significantly more difficult for me, so please check her work.

 My own script is a modified version of the original.
 This script downloads the data locally to the computer, then uploads that local data to the landing folder of googreads_bucket.
 Remember, we are not using our actual local machines here, but instead a Dataproc cluster, so its downloading to the "cloud" computer then uploading to a bucket.
 This script also automatically unzips the downloaded files and uploads only extracted files.